Detailed guide that covers everything you need to know about the AP German test

 How long to study for the AP German exam?

 Our team recommends studying for a total of 15-20 hours before sitting for the AP German exam.
+Make sure to focus on the conversational and listening comprehension aspects of the exam, as they are the toughest.

 How long does the AP German exam take to finish?